 Maternity or parental leave

-Statement: “I stayed at home to look after family”
+Your experience: Staying at home to look after family

 Your CV should say: Career break.
-In this time, I acquired a range of skills from budgeting to project management.
+During this time, I acquired a range of skills from budgeting to project management.

-Statement: “I stayed at home to care for a sick parent”
+Your experience: Staying at home to care for a sick parent

 Your CV should say: Career break.
-This was a time where I learnt to handle complex situations and deal with a range of people.
+This was a time when I learnt to handle complex situations and deal successfully with a range of people from different organisations.

 Maternity or parental leave: